"Mousetrap" play enters 60th year with plan to expand

 "They may sound like caricatures, but Agatha Christie was much cleverer as a writer than that."

-As part of the 60th celebrations, The Mousetrap will tour Britain for the first time starting in September, 2012 at the Marlowe Theatre in Canterbury.
+As part of the 60th celebrations, The Mousetrap will tour Britain for the first time starting in September, 2012 at the Marlowe Theater in Canterbury.

 It is expected to visit most of the country's main regional theatres during its run of up to 60 weeks and each star actor will perform for 12 weeks.